VivianKuKu/CASA0014_Connected-Environment_workshops/Plant Monitor/README.md

         * Place the plant in an area with a temperature of around 15 °C, for six to eight weeks in a light position and it will soon flourish again.
         * The plant prefers a light position, out of the bright sunshine with a temperature of 18-22 °C.
+        * The ideal temperature range is 65 to 80 °F (18 and 26 °C).

     * **Light watering**

         She’s pretty tough and will usually bounce back from a missed watering.
 Water her when the top inch of soil feels dry.

+    * **Bloom**

+        When met with the proper requirements, this species of Spathiphyllum blooms in Spring and might flower again in Autumn under ideal conditions.

+    * **When to water**

+        Expect to thoroughly water your Peace Lily once a week, more during the summer growing season.

+    * **SIGNS THAT YOUR PEACE LILY PLANT IS UNHAPPY**

+        * YELLOWING LEAVES
+        * REDUCTION IN BLOOMS
+        * TIPS OF THE LEAVES TURN BROWN
+        *

 <img src="https://user-images.githubusercontent.com/52306317/139738207-40bf5fb8-8830-4b9f-90d1-053e4072d1ae.png" alt="Cover" width="70%"/>